 Grapes, peanuts, sausage slices, and small plastic parts are the classic triggers.
 Technique varies by age:

-- Infant (0–1 year, ineffective cough): AHA 2025 specifies "5 back blows alternating with 5 chest thrusts" [3].
+- Infant (0–1 year, ineffective cough): the American Heart Association (AHA) 2025 guidelines specify "5 back blows alternating with 5 chest thrusts" [3].
 In practice place the infant face-down on your forearm with the head lower than the trunk; deliver 5 back blows between the shoulder blades with the heel of your hand.
 If unsuccessful, turn the infant face-up and deliver 5 chest thrusts with two fingers just below the nipple line.
 Repeat the cycle until the object is expelled or the infant becomes unconscious.

 - Child (over 1 year, ineffective cough): 5 back blows first, then 5 abdominal thrusts (Heimlich).
 Stand behind the child, wrap your arms around the trunk, place your fist above the navel, and pull sharply inward and upward.